Brotmanville, New Jersey

-Brotmanville is an unincorporated community located within Pittsgrove Township, in Salem County, New Jersey, United States.
+Brotmanville is an unincorporated community located within Pittsgrove Township, in Salem County, in the U.S. state of New Jersey.
 The area is accessible via exit 35 on Route 55.
 The community of Brotmanville was originally a Jewish settlement and is currently a predominantly African-American neighborhood.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Brotmanville include: